 - Treatments for knees and hips

 - Pare off pounds

 - Ultrasound, phonophoresis, and iontophoresis

 - Therapeutic exercise

 - Resuming your daily activities

 - Revision surgery

-The proper care can help you reclaim the life you enjoy, too.
+Lifestyle changes and proper medical treatment can help you reclaim the life you enjoy, too.
 Whether you’ve just started to experience pain or have been battling it for years, this report will help you make informed decisions about staying active and independent for years to come.

 No reviews have been left for this this report.
 Log in and leave a review of your own.